 In concert with the mission of Centre College, the Grace Doherty Library serves to prepare students for lives of learning, leadership, and service.
-Information Literacy Instruction is one of the services the Library offers to fulfill this mission of life-long learning.
+Information Literacy Instruction is one of the services the library offers to fulfill this mission of lifelong learning.
 Information Literacy Instruction also supports the College’s General Education Communication Goal, specifically, that:

-To support information literacy during the 2023-2024 academic year, the library provided 45 orientation sessions, 84 class instruction sessions (Div I – 5; Div II – 31; Div III – 19, DLM 110/120/310 - 29), 330 scheduled reference appointments and 525 drop-in reference consultations.
+To support information literacy during the 2024-2025 academic year, the library provided 43 orientation sessions and 74 class instruction sessions, reaching 721 distinct students (Div I – 10 in-class sessions; Div II – 25 in-class sessions; Div III – 11 in-class sessions, DLM 110/120/310 - 28 in-class sessions).
+We also instructed students during 300 scheduled reference appointments and 409 drop-in reference consultations, reaching 205 distinct students.

 To ensure Information Literacy Instruction is effective, instruction librarians assess information literacy instruction each year at three levels: satisfaction-based assessment, course-level competency-based assessment and program-level competency-based assessment.